raul-izquierdo/english/sources/vocabulary/Doing Activities/$ At Work.md

 huelga = strike `The workers went on strike for better pay` - `The workers are on strike`

 manifestación = demonstration `The workers held a demonstration for better pay` - `The workers are demonstrating for better pay`

+tomar un descanso
+    = take a break `I need to take a break from work`

+presentar una solicitud
+    = submit an application
+    ?
+Presenté una solicitud para cambiar las vacaciones: `I submitted an application to change my holidays`

 ## Meetings